 "The so-called Downing Street Memo dated 23 July, 2003, only confirms what I already suspected,” “The leadership of this country rushed us into an illegal invasion of another sovereign country on prefabricated and cherry picked intelligence....
 I believed before our leaders invaded Iraq in March, 2003, and I am even more convinced now, that this aggression on Iraq was based on a lie of historic proportions and was blatantly unnecessary."

 Also in 2005, Sheehan endorsed the "College Not Combat" campaign in San Francisco, which encouraged the city's high schools to deny military recruiters access to their student directories.
-The "College Not Combat" coalition included such member organizations as International ANSWER, Code Pink, the National Lawyers Guild, the International Socialist Organization, Socialist Organizer, and the Malcolm X Grassroots Movement (which hails convicted cop-killers as "political prisoners").
+The "College Not Combat" coalition included such member organizations as Code Pink, International ANSWER, International Socialist Organization, the Malcolm X Grassroots Movement (which hails convicted cop-killers as "political prisoners"), the National Lawyers Guild, and the Socialist Organizer.
 These groups share the view that in order to frustrate "imperialist" U.S. foreign policy, it is imperative to reduce the number of young people joining the armed forces.

 In the heyday of her antiwar, anti-Bush activism, Sheehan developed a close working relationship with Medea Benjamin, who co-founded Code Pink and Global Exchange, and who masterminded the violent anti-World Trade Organization riots in Seattle in 1999.
 Sheehan also shared the stage at antiwar protests with Kathy Kelly, Director of Voices in the Wilderness.